Awareness of Innate Happiness = No Problems

 And all because we misunderstood our relationship with thoughts and feelings.

-And all because we’ve forgotten about the wellness within, innate health, innate happiness, or what I call the “happiness within”.
+And all because we’ve forgotten about the wellness within, innate health, innate happiness, or what I call the “Happiness NOW”.

 Problems, Innate Happiness and You

 Yes, the real problem is that you’ve forgotten that you’re okay, as is, right now; you’ve forgotten your innate wisdom; you’ve forgotten your innate health and happiness.

 And EVERY ‘doing’ gets easier once you remember this.

 Every thought about the past loses its power of you once you remember.

 Every unpleasant feeling in your body can become a friend and a guide to you.

 Nothing is different, but everything changes for you.